couchand/watchstander/README.markdown

 ------------

 Watchstander is a toolkit for interacting with OpenTSDB generally, and Bosun specifically.
-Bosun is a monitoring dashboard built on top of OpenTSDB, see [bosun.org](http://bosun.org).
+Bosun is a monitoring and alerting system built on top of OpenTSDB, see [bosun.org](http://bosun.org).
 The need for a flexible, efficient client has driven the development of this library.

 Watchstander is built to be hackable so you can use it in whatever way you'd like to get your data into Bosun.
 There are three main levels